chenxingqiang/jax-ml/doc/developers/maintainer.rst

-8. **Alternative to step 7**: it's possible to collect locally the generated binary wheel packages and source tarball and upload them all to PyPI by running the following commands in the scikit-learn source folder (checked out at the release tag):
+8. **Alternative to step 7**: it's possible to collect locally the generated binary wheel packages and source tarball and upload them all to PyPI by running the following commands in the jax-learn source folder (checked out at the release tag):

    .. prompt:: bash $